aws-samples/small-files-archiving-solution/README.md

 *To be updated soon*

 ## Conclusion
 Small file archiving solution is built to provide efficient way of archiving small file on Amazon S3.
 Combing small files into big TAR file can help customer reduce PUT request cost and monitoring cost, and storing data in Amazon S3 Intelligent Tiering help customer save storage cost specially for long-term archiving data.
-With Amazon Athena, customer can search specific file when he needs to retrieve it.
+With this solution, customer can search and restore specific file when he needs to retrieve it.

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.